Affiliate links on Android Authority may earn us a commission. Learn more.

 What is a Digital Crown and why does your Apple Watch have one?

-The iconic shape of the Apple Watch has always been relatively square with a protruding Digital Crown.
-Besides the Ultra’s new Action Button, the Digital Crown is the most useful feature of the Apple Watch line for navigation.
+The iconic shape of Apple’s smartwatch line has always been relatively square with a protruding Digital Crown.
+Besides the Ultra’s Action Button, the Digital Crown is the most useful feature of the Apple Watch line for navigation.
 But just what is this spinning dial and how do you use it?
 Read on to find out.

-A rotating dial you can spin or push, the Digital Crown can be used in several ways to navigate or activate Apple Watch features.
+A rotating dial you can spin or push, the Digital Crown can be used in several ways to navigate and activate Apple Watch features.

 JUMP TO KEY SECTIONS